vip306/IDS-Module1-alt3-New/chapter3.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:c056565056
 ## 9. Class: Integer and Numeric

-To force a number to be recognized as an integer, you need to add the letter L.
+To force a number to be recognized as an integer, you need to add the letter L. For example, `12L` would be forced to be represented as an integer.

-Run the sample code to learn about how numeric values defined in different manners have different default class in R.
+Run the sample code to learn about how numeric values defined in different ways have different default class in R.

 *** =instructions
 Confirm that the class of 999L is integer.